 Many sellers are persistent and, ordinarily, a simple head shake, accompanied by "asante sana", should settle it.
 However, as a last resort, a firm "hapana", meaning "no", will do the trick.
 Tanzanians find the word "hapana" quite rude, so please don't use it casually -- only as a last resort.
 Whatever you plan to do, do not tell someone you will come back to buy from them later when you have no such intention; better to be honest and say 'no' than having to avoid someone for days.
 They somehow have a funny way of finding you when you promised to visit their stall or shop!

+The most polite way to refuse something is to say "sihitaji" (pronounced see-hih-tah-jee)- "I don't need it".
 All travellers must exercise vigilance in both their belongings as well as their behaviour, so as not to attract undue attention.

 It is advised that all travellers visit their own Government or Embassy websites to obtain up-to-date advice on travelling to Tanzania.

 Kenya has known the presence of humankind since the very earliest development of our species.
 Moreover, the region has long been a migratory path, passed through by wave upon wave of peoples from all over Africa and, later, from the Middle East as well.
 By the 10th century or so, the region had developed its own lingua franca, Swahili, which is a Bantu language heavily overlaid with Arabic.
 Among other familiar words, safari is Swahili, meaning simply travel.

 With the arrival of the Portuguese at the end of the 15th century, the East African coastal region was for a time dominated by the Europeans.
 However, in 1729 the Portuguese were expelled, to be replaced by two Arab dynasties.
 Arab rule lasted until the end of the 18th century, when Kenya passed into the British sphere of influence.
 The country became independent in 1963.